OEUG99/Knowledge-Garden/pages/Buddhism.md

 				  logseq.order-list-type:: number
 		- ### Noble Eightfold Path
 			- The Noble Eightfold Path outlines the path one can take for achieving enlightenment and liberation from suffering (Nirvana).
 			- It is considered one of the core teachings of the Buddha.
-Each of the paths are interconnected, -
+Each of the paths are interconnected, and has no direct order.
+It serves as a guideline for ethical conduct, mental discipline, and wisdom development.
+			- The Eightfold Path is as follows:
+			- logseq.order-list-type:: number
+		-
 		-